Casper 250

 The Casper 250/SOFAR is a civilian-developed "backpack" unmanned air vehicle made in co-operation by Top I Vision Ltd and WB Electronics Sp. z o.o.
 The aircraft is produced by both companies on the same rights: WB Electronics produces it in Poland as WB Electronics SOFAR and Top I Vision in Israel as Casper 250.
 It is designed as a reconnaissance platform with real-time data acquisition.

 The Casper 250 system consists of the aircraft, its payload, ground controlling system and data-link components.

 The Casper 250 was designed for quick deployment and simple human-machine interface.

+History

+The Casper 250/SOFAR was created as a joint venture between the two companies.
+Top I Vision manufactures it under the name Casper 250.
+Both companies have the same rights to the documentation, copyright and production.

+Design

+The device is made entirely of composites and is powered by an electric motor.
+Due to its small size, the device can be launched manually, or a portable launcher using a stretched rubber band can be used.
+SOFAR can perform its missions fully autonomously using an autopilot after programming the route, or it can be manually controlled by an operator located in the ground flight control station.
+Landing can also be performed in automatic and manual mode.
+The reconnaissance equipment includes interchangeable observation heads that allow the device to operate both day and night.
+The head with a 3CCD daylight camera with a resolution of 600 thousand pixels, optical zoom x 15, an infrared camera with an image resolution of 324 x 256 pixels and digital zoom x 2 or a digital camera with a resolution of 3 to 5 million pixels.